 What Is Transactional Immunity?

-Here, we'll discuss transactional immunity.
+Here, we're focused on transactional immunity.
 Transactional immunity is the most complete immunity that can be offered to a witness.
 Also known as “blanket immunity,” it protects a person from prosecution of the crime involved.

 Let’s say Sally sold drugs in a certain neighborhood.
 While the crime of selling narcotics is serious, law enforcement might decide they would rather arrest Charlie Kingpin, the drug supplier, not Sally the small-time dealer.
 If Sally is offered transactional immunity from the district attorney for her participation in drug sales which helps prosecute Charlie Kingpin, Sally can’t be charged with a crime stemming from her immunized testimony.